You have more control over

 Body Composition

-These results confirm healthy body composition with high lean mass and low visceral fat—key indicators of metabolic and physical longevity.
+My DEXA results show high lean mass and low visceral fat.
+Two of the strongest body composition markers for long-term metabolic and physical health.